Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 have one or many operations to perform.
 They are numbered as you enter

-them, but you can change the order as needed.
-Some trails are entirely
+them, but you can change the order if necessary.
+Some trails are

 One of the nice things that came along with hand calculators was a